 C. Repairs or Unexpected Damage

-2. The Factors That Affect Beach Cleaner Maintenance Costs
+2. The Factors That Affect Beach Cleaner Maintenance & Repair Costs & time

 Every beach has its own rhythm and maintenance needs.
 These patterns have a big impact on annual maintenance budgets.